dell/csm-docs/content/docs/csidriver/installation/helm/isilon.md

    - The *isilon-creds* secret has a *mountEndpoint* parameter which should only be updated and used when [Authorization](../../../../authorization) is enabled.

 7. Install OneFS CA certificates by following the instructions from the next section, if you want to validate OneFS API server's certificates.
 If not, create an empty secret using the following command and an empty secret must be created for the successful installation of CSI Driver for Dell PowerScale.
-    ```
+    ```bash
     kubectl create -f empty-secret.yaml
     ```
    This command will create a new secret called `isilon-certs-0` in isilon namespace.

+8. Install the driver using `csi-install.sh` bash script by running
+    ```bash

+    cd ../dell-csi-helm-installer && ./csi-install.sh --namespace isilon --values ../helm/my-isilon-settings.yaml
+    ```
-8. Install the driver using `csi-install.sh` bash script by running `cd ../dell-csi-helm-installer && ./csi-install.sh --namespace isilon --values ../helm/my-isilon-settings.yaml` (assuming that the current working directory is 'helm' and my-isilon-settings.yaml is also present under 'helm' directory)
+(assuming that the current working directory is 'helm' and my-isilon-settings.yaml is also present under 'helm' directory)

 ## Certificate validation for OneFS REST API calls